This article first appeared in AgWeb.

 5. Self-Driving Tractors

-We’re certainly not ready for driverless cars––they’re not yet available for mass market because they still present too many safety concerns.
+We’re certainly not ready for driverless cars––they’re not yet available for the mass market because they still present too many safety concerns.

 In farming, though, a driverless tractor is a lot less risky.
 It has no pedestrians or other vehicles to contend with.
 And with GPS, you can use geo fences to keep tractors on course and automatically shut them off if they drive off course.